-- Through the location of adoption services within each local authority, early identification and matching of children with a proposed plan for adoption to avoid delay in the child's journey to permanence. - Delivering sufficiency in the commissioned regional adoption agency to enable best chances for children requiring adoption through timely and quality adoptive placements in line the scope of the service specification for the RAA and the scale and quality of the delivery system. - Investing in our workforce to ensure staff have the right skills, knowledge and capacity for reflective and inspired practice to deliver excellent services. - Actively listening to complaints and feedback from users of the service, ensuring we continue to learn and develop, informing the cycle of provision. - Engaging with young people and adopters through coproduction approaches that inform the work of the regional agency. - Safely commissioning the delivery of services for adopters and children through the network of specialist adoption support services.
+- Through the location of adoption services within each local authority, early identification and matching of children with a proposed plan for adoption to avoid delay in the child's journey to permanence. - Delivering sufficiency in the commissioned regional adoption agency to enable best chances for children requiring adoption through timely and quality adoptive placements in line the scope of the service specification for the RAA and the scale and quality of the delivery system. - Safely commissioning the delivery of services for adopters and children through the network of specialist adoption support services.